iselvaji/NotesApp/README.md

 90% of the code is shared: data, business logic, Viewmodel are written in Kotlin Only UI is written in Android and IOS native code.

+Notes:
+- User can create new note by clicking on Floating Action Button
+- Notes are saved to local [shared] database and sync with server
+- User can delete the notes

+Quotes:
+- User can see the quotes fetched from https://zenquotes.io/

+Architecture